highcharts-for-python/highcharts-gantt/docs/using.rst

 -----------------

 *************************************************
-Working with Highcharts Stock Features
+Working with Highcharts Gantt Features
 *************************************************

-`Highcharts Stock <https://www.highcharts.com/products/stock>`__ adds numerous significant features to
+`Highcharts Gantt <https://www.highcharts.com/products/gantt>`__ adds numerous significant features to
-`Highcharts JS <https://www.highcharts.com/products/highcharts/>`__ which add significant interactivity to your visualizations.
+`Highcharts Core <https://www.highcharts.com/products/highcharts/>`__ which add significant interactivity to your visualizations.
 These key features are:

 .. include:: using/_working_with_stock_features.rst